JackCooper666/learning-note/ROS/SLAM/gs + slam_successfully_run/Gaussian-slam.md

 ```

 # download the dataset (TUM_RBGD)
-the official downloda_tum.sh is wrong, the downloaded package is incompleted, please use the following one
+the official downloda_tum.sh is wrong, the downloaded package is incompleted, please replace the following one with the original download_tum.sh in the /scripts and use it by `bash /scripts/download_tum.sh`
 ```bash
 mkdir -p data/TUM_RGBD
 cd data/TUM_RGBD